UFC 277: Pena vs. Nunes 2: Predictions & Analysis

 A few statistical edges stand out.
 Pavlovich throws significantly more leather — a 3.4 sig. strike per minute gap.
 Lewis is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Pavlovich has tighter striking defense, making opponents miss more often.

 The Pick: Sergei Pavlovich over Derrick Lewis.
-The model gives Pavlovich a slight nod at 59% — this could easily go either way.
+The model gives Pavlovich a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Pavlovich at 58% implied while our model sees 64% — a 6-point disagreement that could signal value.

 Alexandre Pantoja